 You can also use an opposite pattern and inform about what will not take place.
 Like saying: “You won’t be charged yet” or “Your account won’t be opened yet”.

 The second basic practice is to inform the user about the consequences of a recently completed action.
 Apart from in-app notifications, you can increase user awareness of key actions by using additional messages in non-app communication channels (e.g. email, SMS).

 You may also try a different strategy – tell the users about what has just happened and what is the next step of the action they are going to take.
 Additionally, you can show how long the user will need to wait for the next step to be completed.
 Make sure users are aware of any delays occurring in the process.

 In addition to this, you can also notify the users about their progress in the whole process, giving them an idea not only about the next step but about all of them.

 Another valuable practice involves providing the user with clear information about all ongoing processes.
 So when the users leave an app and come back after some time, they can easily find this information.
 It’s really helpful to improve this feature with non-app notifications (like email notifications) informing about all important events and changes in the process.
 Especially when the user action is required.

-Transparency and feedback can affect User Experience in a significant way – both positive and negative.
+Transparency and feedback in UX can affect your product in a significant way – both positive and negative.
 To make sure you’ll enjoy the first scenario, there is no other way than to measure whether the related features are actively used.
 If you notice gaps or discrepancies in user flows, it’s time to take a closer look at how your application processes are displayed and communicated to the users and ensure they understand it clearly enough to trust your product.
-I hope the patterns above will help you create a product that attracts new users and build their trust in it.
+I hope the design patterns above will help you create a product that attracts new users and build their trust in it.